- My Home

 You can also contact your local Environmental Health office to report flytipping on non-Rosebery land.
 For Epsom and Ewell residents, please visit the local council page

 No – all communal areas and shared areas must be kept free of items as they pose a serious fire risk.
 This includes plants, bikes, prams, mobility scooters and refuse bags.
 If we see any items left in communal areas, we will leave a calling card to say that we have spotted the items.
 You will then have seven days to remove the item from the date on the card.
 If items are NOT removed within seven days, we will collect them.
-If the item/s are not collected within 14 days, they will be disposed of.
-For more information, please download our Fire safety in Communal Areas leaflet below:Fire-safety-leaflet-2016.pdf
+If the item/s are not collected within 14 days, they will be disposed of by Rosebery.
+The cost of the removal will then be charged to you (recharge).
+For more information, please download our Fire safety in Communal Areas leaflet below:[Download not found]

 If you have unwanted furniture in good condition, you can arrange for your furniture to be donated to the Epsom & Ewell Foodbank Furniture scheme.
 They can arrange for a FREE collection of items and your unwanted furniture will help a person in need.
 To contact the Foodbank, please email firstname.lastname@example.org or call 0208 786 8221.